nodejs/node/doc/api/cli.md

 ### `NODE_TEST_CONTEXT=value`

 If `value` equals `'child'`, test reporter options will be overridden and test output will be sent to stdout in the TAP format.
-This is intended to facilitate parsing and aggregating test output by a parent process that spawns one or more children.

 ### `NODE_TLS_REJECT_UNAUTHORIZED=value`